 Search Intent Magic: How To Use Search Intent To Grow Your Business

-It’s no secret that search intent is going to be a big thing in the years to come, especially when you consider that artificial intelligence is well on its way to becoming a major part of how SERPs are ranked.
-It also follows that search intent is going to be a major part of how businesses will carry out their digital marketing campaigns and how they will tailor their website to target a particular demographic.
-Understanding the importance of search intent is not going to be enough if you don’t know how it works and how to best utilize it to your benefit.
+It’s no secret that search intent is going to be a big thing in the years to come, especially when you consider that artificial intelligence is well on its way to becoming a significant part of how SERPs are ranked.
+It also follows that search intent is going to be a substantial part of how businesses will carry out their digital marketing campaigns and how they will tailor their website to target a particular demographic.
+Understanding the importance of search intent is not going to be enough if you don’t know how it works and how to utilize it to your benefit best.

 Here’s a quick refresher.

 What Is Search Intent?

 Search intent is defined as a user’s ultimate goal when a search query is made.
-The true significance of search intent lies in Google’s drive toward content relevance and task accomplishment.
-The latter refers to whether or not the search results that Google provides users with are able to help the user achieve their purpose.
+The real significance of search intent lies in Google’s drive toward content relevance and task accomplishment.
+The latter refers to whether or not the search results that Google provides users that can help the user achieve their purpose.

 Search intent comes in three general types:

-Navigational – which means that the search is intended to help a user find a particular website or to find a particular business locally.
+Navigational – which means that the search is intended to help a user find a particular website or to find a specific business locally.

 Transactional – which means that the user’s objective is to make a purchase of a particular item or to look for a service.
 AI will make it more likely for the search results to show the websites of businesses that are selling a product or service that the user is looking for.

-Informational – which is made with the intention to learn and to gather information on a particular subject.
+Informational – which is made to learn and to gather information on a particular subject.
 Websites that are deemed authorities in their field are likely to be shown to a user whose intent is categorized as informational.